 The mission of the Business Department at Mount Mercy University is to provide students who major within the Department an educational foundation that will help them to achieve their professional aspirations.
 This is accomplished through the delivery of a curriculum that is challenging and grounded in proven theory and that is relevant and applicable to the modern and dynamic business world.
 Woven throughout the curriculum are the values of integrity and transparency and a sense of responsibility beyond oneself.

-The Business Department offers majors in accounting (BC), actuarial science, finance, healthcare administration (HS), marketing (BK), management (BN), human resource management, and business (Accelerated) and minors in accounting, finance, economics (EC), human resources, and business administration (for non-business majors).
+The Business Department offers majors in accounting (BC), finance, marketing (BK), management (BN), human resource management, and business (Accelerated and Online) and minors in accounting, finance, economics (EC), human resources, and business administration (for non-business majors).
 While offering students the opportunity for specializing in a particular major, the program maintains a broad base that includes exposure to various phases of business and the use of information technology in a business setting.

 Upon graduating, Business majors will have the ability to succeed, for example, in: preparing a comprehensive strategic plan; developing a global business perspective; and identifying and interpreting laws affecting labor in the workplace.

 The accounting major prepares students for professional positions in all areas of accounting.
-Recent graduates are currently employed as staff accountants in CPA firms, financial and management accountants for corporations, controllers for small to medium-sized businesses, financial analysts, accounting managers for larger businesses, and agents for the Internal Revenue Service.
+Employment of graduates includes positions as staff accountants in CPA firms, financial and management accountants for corporations, controllers for small to medium-sized businesses, financial analysts, accounting managers for larger businesses, and agents for the Internal Revenue Service.
 The accounting major at Mount Mercy is designed to give students the necessary course work for preparation for all professional exams including the Certified Public Accountant (CPA) and Certified Management Accountant (CMA) exams.
 Mount Mercy offers a Master of Business Administration degree and has an articulation agreement with the University of Iowa’s Master of Accountancy program providing attractive options for satisfying the 150-hour requirement for CPA certification in the State of Iowa.

 Objectives established for students in this major include, among others: organize and process complex financial information; apply knowledge to reach appropriate fact-based decisions; and communicate information effectively and professionally.